brokenloop/covaccinator/README.md

 # Covaccinator

-A scraper to find available Covid 19 vaccination appointments in Montreal.
+A web scraper to find available Covid 19 vaccination appointments in Montreal.

 ## Getting Started